St. Paul de Vence and Antibes France

 We have been to Nice, France for nearly one week.

 Explorason and I usually want a break after we travel hard, and Morocco was a fast trip for the two of us.
 However, we are traveling together with a companion who has five months of travel and sharing a car and accommodation and related expenses.
 So we changed our plans to travel with her.
 The list of countries she wants to see means we have cut out slow travel and agreed to go at her pace, so we can see it all in that timeframe of five months.

 So after Morocco, we wouldn’t mind some relaxed time.
 Days in.
 Pyjama and lazy days catching up on Facebook, blogging and social media in general.

 So we programme in the GPS to take us a cute little village called at “St. Paul de Vence”.

 We head up the winding mountain path and there we see it on the edge of the hill.

-As son as we come to the main intersection, I instantly see it is a tourist haven as a walled city, so we park the car and head in.
+As soon as we come to the main intersection, I instantly see it is a tourist haven as a walled city, so we park the car and head in.

-And past a really gorgeous restaurant.
+And also past a really gorgeous restaurant.
 I liked the look of this area for sure.